 Moreover, I show the U.S. Supreme Court accords age-based discrimination the lowest of its three tiers of scrutiny.
 A law that discriminates on the basis of race receives strict scrutiny and is almost always overturned and never upheld.
 A law that discriminates on the basis of sex receives strict or intermediate scrutiny and is almost always struck down.
 A law that discriminates on the basis of age must merely be rational – or not irrational – and is always upheld and never struck down.

 Meanwhile, the U.S. Congress has looked the other way, failing to act to insure older workers equal justice under the law.
-After six years, Congress has yet to pass the Protecting Older Workers Against Discrimination Act (POWADA), which would fix a particularly disastrous 2009 U.S. Supreme Court ruling.
+Congress has yet to pass the Protecting Older Workers Against Discrimination Act (POWADA), which was proposed in 2009 to fix a particularly disastrous U.S. Supreme Court ruling.

 There is no national advocate for older workers with respect to the age discrimination in employment.
 The AARP has had no discernible impact on this problem for 50 years.
 The AARP apparently is too busy making billions by selling health insurance and myriad other products to its “members.”